Used Motor Oil and Filters

 2) Call 1-800-CLEANLA for a list of other waste oil centers by zip code.

-3) Used motor oil can also be taken to the Burbank Recycle Center‘s Drop Zone, Los Angeles S.A.F.E.
-Collection Centers, and other hazardous waste facilities.
+3) Used motor oil can also be taken to Los Angeles S.A.F.E.
+Collection Centers and other hazardous waste facilities.

 storm drain